jonathanhogg/flitter/docs/shaders.md

 Areas "outside" the transformed image will be transparent by default.
 This can be controlled with the `border` and `repeat` attributes described above for [`!shader`](#shader).

+The order that the attributes are specified is important.
+Transforms are applied from the rightmost attribute (last) to the leftmost (first).

 ### `!vignette`